SlyBouhafs/MMMKIII/README.markdown

 	In Live’s Preferences go to the **MIDI Sync** tab and select **MMMKIII** in the dropdown list of available Control Surfaces.
 For the MIDI Input and Output, select your controller’s MIDI-port.

+## Feedback

+If you've got any feedback, feel free to open up an issue.

 ## License

 This work is licensed under the "Simplified BSD License" / "FreeBSD License"